 We advise state leaders on parameters for creating grant competitions that award multiyear technical assistance to districts to design and implement Opportunity Culture models.

-We help state leaders construct and facilitate design cohorts so that multiple districts can engage in Opportunity Culture design work simultaneously in a centralized location.
+We help state leaders construct and facilitate design cohorts so that multiple districts/CMOs can engage in Opportunity Culture design work simultaneously in a centralized location.

 Policies for initial pilots and later scale

 We advise policy leaders at all levels on existing policies that would hinder Opportunity Culture design in pilot districts and optimal policies to put in place as districts and states scale up Opportunity Culture implementation.
 See our policy resources for general guidance.

 Contact us for analysis to meet your leadership goals.

 The Arkansas Department of Education (ADE) named its commitment to growing Opportunity Culture districts in the state’s Every Student Succeeds Act (ESSA) plan.
 ADE funded a single district to pilot Opportunity Culture implementation in 2017-18; ADE now offers centralized design assistance to annual cohorts of new districts implementing Opportunity Culture models.
 Read Leading Opportunity Culture at the State Level to learn more.